 Brown adipose tissue, aka “brown fat,” is the good kind of fat.
 By turning energy, aka food, into heat, it helps to burn through newly-ingested calories.
 And that is turning researchers onto its importance in preventing obesity and diabetes.

-A recent study has provided evidence of CBD “recruiting” white fats into becoming brown fats, and triggering brown fats into their calorie-burning mode.
+Findings from a recent study in Molecular and Cellular Biochemistry has provided evidence of CBD “recruiting” white fats into becoming brown fats, and triggering brown fats into their calorie-burning mode.
 White fats are the bad types of fat: they aren’t easy to burn off, and they can surround your organs, which restricts their proper functioning.
 If subsequent studies confirm that CBD is effective in eliminating white fats, this could make it a major weapon in the fight against obesity.

 The mounting evidence for CBD’s role in the regulation of blood-sugar levels and insulin resistance is not only of interest to the 100 million Americans with either diabetes or prediabetes — it’s also essential for those interested in shedding some pounds.